unitycatalog/unitycatalog/docker/README.md

 This project provides several examples using `curl` commands to interact with the Unity Catalog API and demonstrate basic functionalities.

+> [!NOTE]
+> If you wish to use the CLI to test the catalog, run a docker CLI instance and follow the instructions
+> from the repositories main readme.

 #### 4.1.
 Store the Catalog Endpoint

 The examples use a variable `unitycatalog_endpoint` to store the catalog's URL.
 Update this variable with the actual address based on your network configuration.